samuelvi/spreadsheet-translator-symfony-bundle/README.md

 The Spreadsheet Translator Symfony Bundle allows creating **translation files** for your web projects from **spreadsheet files**.

+There are some demos at the end of the documentation that aims to help you as much as possible.

 This bundle is able to manage Spreadsheet files (xls/xlsx) from a local drive or cloud services such as: Google Drive and Microsoft One Drive, both of them with or without authentication.

 The main advantages for managing web translations from spreadsheet files are: